-- Communication and supportive skills for care work
+- Communication in health and social care

 You'll need to pay for your DBS check.
 This is normally paid at enrolment.

-An external assessment and internally assessed assignments with practical and theoretical activities focusing on real work situations.
+An external synoptic assessment and internally assessed assignments with practical and theoretical activities focusing on real work situations.
 You'll be assessed on your practical skills during your work placement.

 Four GCSEs A*-C/9-4 with English and maths at A*-D/9-3; OR a relevant Level 2 diploma at least at merit plus English and maths assessed by us to be at an appropriate level.
 You'll complete a work placement as part of this course so you'll also need to pass an enhanced DBS check.